Broken Hill: Transport

-Broken Hill railway station is one of the stops of the Indian Pacific passenger service, operated by the Journey Beyond, from Sydney to Perth via Adelaide.
-The weekly NSW TrainLink Outback Xplorer service was introduced in 1996; it arrives from Sydney on Mondays at 19:10, departing Broken Hill on Tuesdays at 07:45 for the return to Sydney.
-NSW TrainLink also operates a daily road coach service, departing the Broken Hill Tourist Information Centre at 15:45, connecting at Dubbo with the Central West XPT to Sydney.
+Broken Hill railway station is one of the stops of the Indian Pacific passenger service, operated by Journey Beyond, from Sydney to Perth via Adelaide.
+The weekly NSW TrainLink Outback Xplorer service was introduced in 1996; it arrives from Sydney on Mondays, departing Broken Hill on Tuesdays for the return to Sydney.
+NSW TrainLink also operates a daily road coach service connecting at Dubbo with the Central West XPT to Sydney.
 The return journey arrives daily at 22:45.
-On 24 June 2019, NSW TrainLink introduced a twice weekly coach service to Adelaide.
+On 24 June 2019, NSW TrainLink introduced a twice-weekly coach service to Adelaide.
+NSW TrainLink also operates a coach service to Mildura, on Wednesdays and Fridays.

-Regional Express operates air services from Broken Hill Airport to and from Adelaide, Dubbo, Griffith, Melbourne via Mildura and Sydney.
+Rex Airlines operates air services from Broken Hill Airport to and from Adelaide, Dubbo, Griffith, Melbourne via Mildura and Sydney.
 Silver City Scenic Flights provide local scenic flights over the city, longer air safaris to various destinations in outback Australia and also private air charter services from Broken Hill Airport.

 Local public transport is provided by CDC Broken Hill, operating four city bus routes from Monday to Saturday.
 The city is also serviced by two urban taxi companies.

 Climate

-Broken Hill has a hot desert climate (BWh) under the Köppen climate classification.
-Winters in Broken Hill are relatively mild and dry, although the night and early morning can be cold with moderate frost, while summers are highly variable – mostly hot and dry with some variation (summer storms with high humidity are not uncommon).
-The average maximum during the summer months (November to March) is about 33 C with an average of 25% humidity, although occasional rainfall and cooler weather occur.
+Broken Hill has a cold semi arid climate (BSk) under the Köppen climate classification.
+Winters in Broken Hill are relatively cool; summers are mostly hot and dry, with the odd cold front that causes a sharp temperature drop from time to time, on account of its far-western longitude exposing it to cold airmasses off the Great Australian Bight.
+The average maximum during the summer is about 33 C with an average of 25% humidity, although storms and cooler weather do occur.
 Broken Hill averages 157.3 clear days per year.
-Dust storms are a common problem in the desert, but in the late 1930s the people of Broken Hill, led by Mr Keast of the Zinc Corporation mine, created green reserves to surround the town thus protecting it from the worst of the storms.
-Dewpoints in the summer average between 4.6 and 7.8 C.
+Dust storms are a common problem in the desert, but in the late 1930s the people of Broken Hill, led by Mr Keast of the Zinc Corporation mine, created green reserves to surround the town, thus protecting it from the worst of the storms.
+Dew points in the summer average between 4.6 and 7.8 C.